pineunity/apmec/doc/source/reference/mistral_workflows_usage_guide.rst

-VNFD resource creation with std.create_mead workflow
+MEAD resource creation with std.create_mead workflow
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-To create VNFD apmec resource based on the VNFD workflow input file.
+To create MEAD apmec resource based on the MEAD workflow input file.

-Create new execution for VNFD creation.
+Create new execution for MEAD creation.

 ::